M

 A frenzied emotional state that affects a large number of people at the same time.
 (CDC)

-American Psychological Association: The spontaneous outbreak of atypical thoughts, feelings, or actions in a group or social aggregate.
+The spontaneous outbreak of atypical thoughts, feelings, or actions in a group or social aggregate.
 Manifestations may include psychogenic illness, collective hallucinations, and bizarre actions.
 Also called group hysteria; epidemic hysteria; collective hysteria.
+(American Psychological Association)

 mercurial (adjective)